 Role of Meristems

-Apical Meristems: found in the root and shoot apices; they account for primary growth; for elongation.
+Apical Meristems: Found in the root and shoot apices, they account for primary growth, for elongation.

-Lateral Meristems: the vascular and cork cambium; account for secondary growth; for thickening.
+Lateral Meristems: The vascular and cork cambium; account for secondary growth; for thickening.

-The transition from the Vegetative to the Reproductive Phase
+Vegetative to the Reproductive Phase

 The process is accompanied by alteration of gene expression and hormonal regulation and concludes with flowers, fruits, and seeds.
 The transition is often environmental, induced by stimuli such as light, temperature, and photoperiod, among others.